hallgren/eventsourcing/README.md

 ## Projections

 Projections is a way to build read-models based on events.
-A read-model is way to expose data from events in a different form.
+A read-model is a way to expose data from events in a different form.
 Where the form is optimized for read-only queries.

 If you want more background on projections check out Derek Comartin projections article [Projections in Event Sourcing: Build ANY model you want!](https://codeopinion.com/projections-in-event-sourcing-build-any-model-you-want/) or Martin Fowler's [CQRS](https://martinfowler.com/bliki/CQRS.html).